elugens/hello-javascript/docs/browser-related-questions/browser-document/styles-classes.md

 ---

-### Explain the function and syntax of the elem.style object property.
+### Explain the function and syntax of the elem.style object property?

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> The property elem.style is an object that corresponds to what’s written in the "style" attribute.
-Setting elem.style.width="100px" works the same as if we had in the attribute style a string width:100px.
+  <div><strong>Interview Response:</strong> The object elem.style corresponds to what is expressed in the "style" attribute.
+Setting elem.style.width="100px" works the same as if we had a string width:100px in the attribute style.
     </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />